sayeesx/lune/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please **do not open a public issue**.
+If you discover a security vulnerability or suspicious activity within this project:

-Instead, email us directly at **security@luneapp.com** (or your contact email).
-Include the following details:
+1. **Do not** open a public issue or pull request.
+2. **Immediately report** it directly via email to:
+   **muhammedsayees.business@gmail.com**

+Please include:
-- Description of the vulnerability
+- A clear description of the issue
-- Steps to reproduce
+- Steps to reproduce (if possible)
-- Any potential impact or severity level
+- The potential impact or risk

-We aim to respond within **48 hours** and will coordinate a fix or disclosure plan responsibly.
+You will receive a response within 48 hours.

+All vulnerability reports will be handled confidentially until a verified resolution is deployed.

+## Code Ownership

+All code, documentation, and design assets in this repository are the sole property of **Muhammed Sayees**.
+Unauthorized use, redistribution, or modification of this repository’s code may result in **legal action** under applicable copyright laws.